 In each harvest season, the owner of the vineyard and winery may, with a deadline of 15 January, determine the replacement of all or part, by colour, of SCIn-2 or SCIn-1, with volumes of the SCIn, up to a maximum of 10% of the SCI, provided that the result of the processing of the SCI is stored in the winery.
 As a general rule, the replacement will comply with the “first in-first application” principle.

-In each harvest season, the owner of the vineyard and winery may, with a deadline of 15 January, determine the qualitative unlocking of all or part, by colour, of SCI volumes through the self-downgrading of an equivalent volume of protected wine by the winery.
+In each harvest season, the owner of the vineyard and winery may, with a deadline of 15 January, determine the qualitative unlocking of all or part, of SCI volumes through the self-downgrading of an equivalent volume of protected wine by the winery.
 As a general rule, the replacement will comply with the “first in-first application” principle.

 The volume of SCI used would be protected and the self-downgraded wine must leave the winery as common wine.